-130. Therefore, the capital exclusion in subsection 8-1(2) does not apply to the interest and, subject only to the potential application of the prepayment provisions, a deduction for the interest can be claimed in the year in which it is incurred (Note: the meaning of 'incurred' is explained in Taxation Ruling TR 97/7).
+136. Therefore, the capital exclusion in subsection 8-1(2) does not apply to the interest incurred by a Grower under the principal and interest loan with Arwon and, subject only to the potential application of the prepayment provisions, the interest is deductible in the year in which it is incurred (Note: the meaning of 'incurred' is explained in Taxation Ruling TR 97/7 Income Tax: section 8-1 - meaning of 'incurred' - timing of deductions).